pman0214/mqbeebotte/README.rst

 Copyright (c) 2020, Shigemi ISHIDA

-This software is released under the BSD 3-clause license.
+This package is released under the BSD 3-clause license.
 See ``LICENSE.txt``.